Conner-cloud/Conner_Projects/README.md

 # Portfolio of Projects
 This portfolio contains a few projects I have been working on since I graduated with a Bachelor's in Mathematics.
 I use a variety of programming languages to visualise, predict, classify and forecast a variety of datasets.
 Feel free to contact me if you have any questions regarding any of the projects.
+This portfolio is a work in process, I am currently working on learning Python and trying to solve a classification problem with machine learning.

 ## [Project 1: Building a car price prediction model with 91% accuracy using Multiple Linear Regression](https://github.com/Conner-cloud/Conner_Projects/tree/main/Car_price_prediction)
 ### Summary